 Serving veterans is the responsibility of all Workforce Solutions Office staff.
 Eligible veterans are entitled to priority in receiving workforce services over all other equally eligible individuals.

-To reinforce the federal priority of service provisions under the Jobs for Veterans Act of 2002, and to implement state priority of service provisions, Boards must ensure that eligible veterans are:
+To reinforce the federal priority of service provisions under the Jobs for Veterans Act of 2002, and to implement state priority of service provisions, Workforce Solutions Office staff must ensure that eligible veterans are:

-Identified as eligible veterans at the point of entry
+identified as eligible veterans at the point of entry;

-Informed of their entitlement to priority of service
+informed of their entitlement to priority of service; and

-Provided priority of service in all programs or services that are funded in whole or in part by DOL
+provided priority of service in all programs or services that are funded in whole or in part by DOL.

 For additional information, refer to the following: